 Based on the calorie count, this puts soybeans at about 9% total net carb count.
 It is higher than ketogenic standards, which are 5%, but if you factor this into the other food choices you make, it does appear like it’s an acceptable solution.

-Turning to tofu, the story only improves.
+When soybeans turn into tofu, the keto-friendly story only improves.

 Remember that when you are eating tofu, you aren’t eating straight soybeans, but rather soybeans that have been through a manufacturing process.

 Looking here, per 1 cup serving of firm tofu made with nigari, you’ll be taking in: